Baggett Elementary will be an extraordinary school where students excel in academics and behavior.

 Sign up today to receive school system news online

 Sign up to receive Gwinnett County Public Schools e-newsletter... a quick, easy way to learn more about Georgia's largest school system.
 In this newsletter, you'll find stories on teaching and learning, school leadership and governance, and the partnerships that make Gwinnett County Public Schools successful.
-Click here to sign up for GCPS eNews or check out online registration on the GCPS home page at http://www.gcpsk12.org.
+Click here to sign up for GCPS eNews or check out the latest news on the GCPS home page.

 The Georgia Milestones Assessment System (Georgia Milestones) is a comprehensive summative assessment program spanning grades 3 through high school.
 Georgia Milestones measures how well students have learned the knowledge and skills outlined in the state-adopted content standards in language arts, mathematics, science, and social studies.
 Students in grades 3 through 8 will take an end-of-grade assessment in each content area, while high school students will take an end-of-course assessment for each of the eight courses designated by the State Board of Education.